pu6ki/elsyser/README.md

 ## Author

 [wencakisa](https://github.com/wencakisa) - I am a student in 10th grade in ELSYS.
-I am developing this back end service, used by [elsyser-web-client](https://github.com/pu6ki/elsyser-web-client), which is developed by my schoolmate [matir8](https://github.com/matir8).
+I am developing this back end service, used by [the ELSYSER web client](https://github.com/pu6ki/elsyser-web-client), which is developed by my schoolmate [matir8](https://github.com/matir8).

 ### Task list: